grahamtt/prosper-bot/README.md

   --client-id CLIENT-ID
                         The client-id from Prosper.; Type: str matching /^[a-f0-9]{32}$/ --client-secret CLIENT-SECRET
-                        The client-secret from Prosper; can be configured using the keyring library.; Type: str matching /^[a-f0-9]{32}$/ --username USERNAME   Your Prosper username; Type: str --password PASSWORD   Your Prosper password; can be configured using the keyring library.;
+                        The client-secret from Prosper; can be stored and accessed securely using the keyring library.; Type: str matching /^[a-f0-9]{32}$/ --username USERNAME   Your Prosper username; Type: str --password PASSWORD   Your Prosper password; can be stored and accessed securely using the keyring library.; Type: str
-                        Type: str

 prosper-api.auth:
   --token-cache TOKEN-CACHE